nikivanstein/basvanstein.github.io/_pages/about.md

   - /about/
   - /about.html

-# people:
+people:
-#   - stein
+  - stein
-#   - huang
+  - huang
-#   - kitharidis
+  - kitharidis
-#   - wagner
+  - wagner
-#   - lamers
+  - lamers
-#   - long
-#   - antonov
+  - antonov
-#   - winter
-#   - zeiser
+  - zeiser
+  - luo
+  - kovalchyk
+  - shahane
+  - preintner
+  - baratov
 ---

-The Explainable AI (XAI) group at LIACS studies intelligent systems in complex, partially known, and fully opaque environments.
-Across predictive maintenance, black-box optimisation, multi-objective modelling, automated algorithm design, and generative AI, we focus on one central goal: making complex systems understandable and reliable enough to trust.
+The Explainable AI (XAI) group at LIACS studies intelligent systems in complex, partially known and fully opaque environments.
+Across predictive maintenance, black-box optimisation, multi-objective modelling, automated algorithm design and generative AI, we focus on one central goal: making complex systems understandable and reliable enough to trust.

 ![Banner](../images/xpred8.png){:width="100%"}
 *AI generated impression of explainable predictive maintenance.*

 ## Our mission

+In the fast-paced world of advanced technology, where complex algorithms and models make decisions that affect our lives on a daily basis, it is imperative to understand and trust the reasoning behind these automated systems.
-We develop and analyse methods that help people make better decisions when structure is hidden, data is imperfect, and stakes are high.
+We therefore develop and analyse methods that help people make better decisions when structure is hidden, data is imperfect, and stakes are high.
 Our work targets real-world domains such as engineering, infrastructure, sustainability, and AI-driven design.

 We aim to deliver models and tools that are not only powerful, but also: